Toyota unveils new battery technology, sweeping plans for EV innovation - ExBulletin

 It also said it would adopt innovations pioneered by Tesla, using Giga casting to reduce production costs and giant aluminum casting machines to reduce vehicle complexity.

 Koji Endo, senior analyst at SBI Securities, said he was surprised by Toyota’s move to counter Tesla’s lead in production efficiency.
-“It remains to be seen if Toyota can fight back with a counterattack, but they are ready to take on the challenge,” he said.
+“It remains to be seen if Toyota will fight back, but they are ready to take on the challenge,” he said.

 Toyota’s BEV plant, which was established in May, aims to produce about 1.7 million vehicles by 2030, according to Kato, which is about 1.7 million units of the 3.5 million EVs that Toyota aims to sell annually by 2030. equivalent to half.